-Clickstream data is collected from user activity on the web, and is used to provide insight into how visitors get to the website, what they do once there, how long they stay on any given page, the number of page visits visitors make, and the number of unique and repeat visitors.
-Clickstream analytics have ability to refine data by processing, cleaning, and transforming the raw data into convenient structure that make analysis of data easy and more accurate.
+Clickstream data is collected from user activity on the web and used to provide insights into how visitors get to the website, what they do once there, how long they stay on any given page, the number of page visits visitors make, and the number of unique and repeat visitors.
+Clickstream analytics have the ability to refine data by processing, cleaning, and transforming the raw data into convenient structures that make analysis of data easier and more accurate.
 Using web data, businesses can not only identify customer needs but can offer customized solutions to cater to the needs of an evolving customer base.
 The global clickstream analytics market size was valued at $868.8 million in 2018, and is projected to reach $2.5 billion by 2026, indicating a significant focus for businesses.

 In this example, we’ll walk through how the Decodable data service is used to clean, transform, and enrich real-time clickstream data.
 The processed data can then be used to inform business decisions.